mregydev/nextjs-website/README.md

 - Tests added only to common components and you can run them by ```npm run test```

 ## Things to improve
+- Add Not found in the details page when inserting invalid id
 - Add more unit tests
 - Add Card using in projects page to the common component
 - Improving LCP by reducing image size and quality in the projects page as we donot need high resolution as images are  already small